ajroach42/ajroach42.github.io/_posts/2017-04-02-silicon-teens-by-pulsars-from-pulsars.md

 ---
 layout: post
 category: post
-published: false
+published: true
-title: Silicon Teens by Pulsars from Pulsars
+title: Silicon Teens by The Pulsars from the album Pulsars
 splash-tall: /images/417A763VA3L.jpg
 ---
 Earlier today [I wrote about a 1980 album "Music for Parties" by the fake band Silicon Teens](http://ajroach42.github.io/music-for-parties-minimalist-1980-synthpop-from-silicon-teens/).
 This reminded me of the 1997 album Pulsars by [The Pulsars](https://en.wikipedia.org/wiki/The_Pulsars) (another band that doesn't really exist), and their song "Silicon Teens".
 Have we gotten meta enough yet?